MemoSDN/TemplateOneClone/README.md

 # TemplateOneClone
-HTML And CSS Creat Templat From PSD
+HTML And CSS Create Templat From PSD